jakeprem/todos-24/README.md

 I generated the OpenAPI spec and made a few manual tweaks.
 It should be accurate and you should be able to copy or load it into any Swagger UI (such as https://editor-next.swagger.io/) and execute queries against your locally running API.
 CORs is configured to be permissive when running in dev.

+Also looking at this it looks like I missed adding required fields, so if you were to generate an API client off of this spec you'd be dealing with lots of extra nullable fields in your types.
+That's something that should be fixed before generating a frontend i.e. Typescript client.

 ### React UI

 You should be able to run this from the `webapp` directory with a simple `npm install` and `npm start`, then go to [`localhost:3000`](http://localhost:3000)